tonetheman/lua51_module_loading_test/readme.md

 HardonCollider has more strict requirements in that area and wants to use something called class commons.
 See the next section.

 ## common class loading?
+Still not sure how any of this works ha.

 https://github.com/bartbes/Class-Commons